krasimir/blog-posts/JavaScriptsequencingfunctioncalls/post.md

 # JavaScript: sequencing function calls

 While I'm working on [Auxilio](https://github.com/krasimir/auxilio) I end up in a sitatuation where I have to call few javascript functions in a sequence.
-It's an interesting how this could be solved and I'll be happy if you share your approach for such problem.[STOP]
+It's an interesting how this could be solved and I'll be happy if you share your opinion for such problem.

 (The source code of the developed class is available here [https://github.com/krasimir/chain](https://github.com/krasimir/chain))